ddev/ddev/docs/content/users/install/ddev-installation.md

     If you must use traditional Windows, then Docker Desktop is your only choice of a Docker provider.
 DDEV is supported in this configuration but it's not as performant as the WSL2 options.

     * We recommend using [Chocolatey](https://chocolatey.org/).
 Once installed, you can run `choco install ddev docker-desktop git` from an administrative shell.
 You can upgrade by running `ddev poweroff && choco upgrade ddev`.
-    * Each [DDEV release](https://github.com/ddev/ddev/releases) includes a Windows installer (`ddev_windows_installer.<version>.exe`).
+    * Each [DDEV release](https://github.com/ddev/ddev/releases) includes Windows installers for AMD64 and ARM64 Windows (`ddev_windows_<architecture>_installer.<version>.exe`).
 After running that, you can open a new Git Bash, PowerShell, or cmd.exe window and start using DDEV.

-    Most people interact with DDEV on Windows using Git Bash, part of the [Windows Git suite](https://git-scm.com/download/win).
+    Most people interact with DDEV on traditional Windows using Git Bash, part of the [Windows Git suite](https://git-scm.com/download/win).
 Although DDEV does work with cmd.exe and PowerShell, it's more at home in Bash.
 You can install Git Bash with Chocolatey by running `choco install -y git`.

     !!!note "Windows Firefox Trusted CA"